learithe/epifish/README.md

 #> adding child  A.1  to parent  A
 #> The maximum sample count per timepoint (height of Y-axis) is:  15

-#this is the final matrix used to generate the fishplot object epifish
 epifish_output$timepoint_counts
 #> # A tibble: 34 x 3
 #> # Groups:   timepoint [14]